sethmchris/phpmysqlvqp-5ed-dev/README.md

 https://learning.oreilly.com
 ## Notes
 ### Chapter 9, Chapter 10
-To connect to the database, ou will need to rename "mysqli_connect_template.php" to "mysqli_connect.php" and enter the credentials for your database.
+To connect to the database, you will need to rename "mysqli_connect_template.php" to "mysqli_connect.php" and enter the credentials for your database.